Sending an email to your subscribers can be an exciting experience.

 Right now.
 We’re not joking.

-But as a general rule, you should clean your email list at regular intervals AND also if you notice a sudden drop in your open rates.
+But as a general rule, you should clean your email list regularly AND if you notice a sudden drop in your open rates.

-While a drop in response can be caused by many different factors, the quality of your email list is easy to rule out with a simple check.
+While many factors can cause a drop in response, your email list quality is easy to rule out with a simple check.

 How often should you scrub your email list?

-The more subscribers you are getting, the more often you should be checking.
-But even if your list is relatively stable, you should be doing it at least a few times per year – we recommend doing it 4 times, once per quarter.
+The more subscribers you are getting, the more often you should check.
+But even if your list is relatively stable, you should do it at least a few times per year—we recommend doing it four times, once per quarter.
 We find that it’s easy to schedule and that it works for most people.

 However, if you’re getting a ton of new subscribers, a monthly check would be more appropriate.

-How to clean your email list of bad subscribers
+How to clean your email list of wrong subscribers

-There are two steps of cleaning your list:
+There are two steps to cleaning your list:

-- You should unsubscribe (not delete, or remove) inactive customers so they wouldn’t spoil your overall metrics, including deliverability, and burn your email credits.
-This can be made by creating a segment and unsubscribing it.
+- You should unsubscribe (not delete or remove) inactive customers so they don’t spoil your overall metrics, including deliverability, and burn your email credits.
+This can be done by creating a segment and unsubscribing it.

 - You should use an email hygiene tool for detecting spam traps and fake emails.

-These both steps are important when cleaning your email list.
-Don’t worry, you won’t need to drop a ton of money on this.
-Email list cleaning services are cheap and provide great accuracy.
-In the next section of this article, we’ll take a look at a few of them available on the market.
+These steps are essential when cleaning your email list.
+Don’t worry; you won’t need to spend much on this.
+Email list cleaning services are cheap and provide excellent accuracy.
+In the next section of this article, we’ll look at a few available on the market.

 Tools for email list cleaning